scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

-Targeting up to 5 creatures you can see, mend their wounds with a healing word.
-Make a spellcasting roll against 3 Terrible dice, on success you heal each creature for 1 wound adding a wound die for every success in your roll.
+Mend the wounds of up to 5 creatures in range you can see.
+Make a spellcasting roll against 3 terrible dice.
+On success you heal each creature for 1 wound, adding a wound die for every success in your roll.

-Add a normal die for every level above 5th.
+Add a normal die for every level cast above 5th.

 ___
 #### Mass Cleanse